 Current costs for converting agricultural land to lots with all facilities and utilities in place is also uncertain but could be estimated generally at around \$45,000 per lot.
 Land costs and improvements therefore may be in the range of \$65,000 per lot.
-City impact fees, school impact fees, and building permit costs are additional, so that total costs exclusive of actual home construction could run close to \$120,000 per lot (see ).
-Assuming typical construction costs of around \$185 per square foot, a 1,500 square foot home would cost \$277,500 to build.
-Combined costs for land, land development, fees and construction would total \$.
-When the developer/builders financing and other soft costs are added (highly variable to each project) then additional costs are added.
+City impact fees, school impact fees, and building permit costs are additional, so that total costs exclusive of actual home construction could exceed \$120,000 per lot (see Table IV-24Error!
+Reference source not found.).
+Assuming typical construction costs of around \$1856 per square foot, a 1,500 square foot home would cost \$277,500 to build.
+Combined costs for land, land development, fees and construction would exceed \$400,000.
+Developer/builders' financing and other soft costs (highly variable to each project) are not included in the \$400,000 estimate.